ihrapsa/IDHpredict/README.md

 _____________________________________________________

 #### Credits:
 [yoonchoi-neuro](https://github.com/yoonchoi-neuro) - for the hard work she put into this
+Neo - for all the support
 _____________________________________________________

 #### Contact: